 On July 28th, my mom and I left Stone Mountain, GA, traveled through Tennessee and Kentucky on the 29th and finally arrived at Bradford Woods in Martinsville, Indiana for a summer camp called Camp PossAbility later that night.
 Camp PossAbility is a summer camp that was established in 2014 for young adults ages eighteen and up who have a physical disability and are in wheelchairs.
 Having a disability is difficult, and we need help doing certain things because not everything is handicap accessible.
 Although at Camp PossAbility, everything is accessible, everyone helps out, and we do things that we thought we couldn't do.
 Every camper gets a volunteer for the week, and they do everything together from sharing a cabin to making memories which will last forever.
-I think that coming from a camp a few hours down the road and away from home where you're in a group of five or six kids with two counselors to a camp that's eight hours away and it's just the camper with the volunteer for the entire week, was a weird but good transition for me.
-It was my first year at Camp PossAbility and camp is really expensive, but I was given a scholarship by Bellyak to go for free, because the Bellyak founder Adam Masters donated a Bellyak to the camp.
+I think that coming from a camp a few hours down the road and away from home where you're in a group of five or six kids with two counselors and all the campers have to basically be able to feed themselves and do their personal care independently to a camp that's eight hours away with a trained medical staff that can fully assist with personal care if needed and it's just the camper with the volunteer for the entire week, was a weird but good transition for me.
+It was my first year at Camp PossAbility and even though camp is really expensive, I was given a scholarship by Bellyak to go for free because the Bellyak founder Adam Masters donated a Bellyak to the camp.

 Campers and Cabins